 - At least one course must have a transnational, comparative, or global focus.

-The goal of this secondary pathway is to support study of Latinx communities in the United States with attention to history, language, culture, demographics, legal rights, and immigration.
+The goal of this secondary pathway is to support study of the experiences, cultures, and traditions of knowledge of Latinx communities in the United States with attention to history, language, demographics, legal rights, and immigration.

 Five courses (20 credits) are required.